BigSoftVideo/DOTE/howto.md

 ## In what ways can _DOTE_ support your transcription practices

+Watch [How to Start a New Transcript](https://www.youtube.com/watch?v=raBDE5520gY) and [How to Edit a Transcript](https://www.youtube.com/watch?v=7JGCKmTg_6Q) video tutorials on YouTube.

 There are several ways in which _DOTE_ can help support transcription:

 1. [1st time through](#first)